Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 - Use high-contrast colors for constellation lines to ensure visibility in Stellarium's sky view.
 - Anchor images carefully to avoid visual misalignment during zooming or panning.
 - Zooming in on the sky allows for more precise use of the pen tool.
 The star selection becomes less sensitive to nearby stars, making it easier to accurately connect the intended points.
+- To avoid the pen tool snapping to nearby stars while drawing, press and hold **CTRL**.
+This allows for free placement of lines without automatic star locking.

 ---